 Introducing the ultimate guide for setting up and using one of the best valued 3D printers on the market.

 The MakerGear M2 is so versatile, that it is ideal for both entry and professional level users.

 So if you are looking for everything you need to know on this printer, look no further and check out this ultimate MakerGear M2 guide.

 There are literally hundreds of things that can cause printing issues, such as warping, oozing, nozzle blockages, under extrusion and so on.

 This is why I have developed this ultimate troubleshooting guide to fixing common 3d printing problems

 A Mini Intro To My 3D Printer Site

 The main goal of this small website is to provide as much information covering 3D printers as possible, while also supplying tips and tricks on how to fix printer issues inexpensively.

-Often it can be difficult to pinpoint the source of the problem as in many circumstances it can be a combination of problems.
+Often it can be difficult to pinpoint the source of the problem as in many circumstances it can be a combination of things.

-Along with this, some articles will be on printer guides on specific makes and models, along with my personal reviews on certain products that I may feel are good, useful or simply cool!
+Along with this, some articles will be on printer guides on specific makes and models, as well as my personal reviews on certain products that I may feel are good, useful or simply cool (some affiliate links)!